mhmatthewhugley/OnePlus-Nord-N10-5G-T-Mobile-BE2028-Carrier-Unlocked-Multiple_Things/README.md

 31. Hold power button and then click the Restart button then when the screen goes black hold the volume down and power button
 32. Click "Reboot" Click "Fastboot"
 33. ./fastboot flash boot ./Files/HavocOS\ 2022-04-17/Patched\ BOOT\ IMAGE/magisk_patched-24300_QENbr.img
+34. Boot then open the app and follow the instruction about additonal things being required it will reboot.